 Fava bean plants are actually a relative of vetch, which unlike other bean types has no climbing tendrils.
 Fava bean plants are upright bushy plants attaining a height of between 2-7 feet tall with large, fragrant white to purplish blooms.

 The fava bean itself looks similar to a lima bean and is up to 18 inches long.
 The large seeded varieties bear 15 pods while the small seeded types of fava bean plants have about 60 pods.
-The seed pods of the fava bean plant have a shelf life of 3 years when stored in optimal conditions.
+The seed pods of the fava bean plant have a shelf life of three years when stored in optimal conditions.

 Fava Bean Uses